litlw/noisey/README.md

 - registering topic question
 - registering random avatar for user.

+To use this:
+- presentation runs on independant server
+- multiple instances of User need to run
+  - 2+ users must be registered.

 Maybe I'll develop on this further. sorry it doesnt work as is.